 The robbery did take place, of course.
 Maybe Butch Cassidy knew it was going to happen.
 He may well have had a hand in making the arrangements, and it is likely that some of his larcenous friends in the Wild Bunch were involved.
 But no matter who robbed the Winnemucca bank no-one who was there that day ever forgot it.

 Winnemucca 1900.
 Like a new mother gazing down at her sleeping babe the September sun lavished light and warmth on the dusty burg at the Big Bend of the Humboldt.
 The town was busy with stockmen buying and selling cattle and horses when sharply at noon the schoolhouse doors burst open and the pent-up kids came streaming out and down the steps to home for lunch.

-Some of the boys liked to walk down Bridge Street to the river and chunk rocks into the water until it was time to go back to class. that nine-year-old Lee Case and a couple of pals were on their way back from the river one day when they trooped past the empty livery stable and saw some cowboys sitting by the open doorway.
+Some of the boys liked to walk down Bridge Street to the river and chunk rocks into the water until it was time to go back to class.
+So it was that nine-year-old Lee Case and a couple of pals were on their way back from the river one day when they trooped past the empty livery stable and saw some cowboys sitting by the open doorway.
 In their friendly way the cowboys struck up a conversation with the boys.
 The next day they saw the men there again and talked with them some more.
 They were just drifting cowboys passing through, making small talk about the town, wondering how many deputies there were and one thing and another.